kirvinkum/experiment_challange/README.md

 #### Secure login at frontend

-* React hooks usage context usage
+* React hooks and context usage

 #### Accept multiple experiments
-* To allows comparison of historical data
 * And to support future data

 #### Experimental data upload